DS4PS/cpp-523-sum-2020/schedule.md

 ## Getting Help

-Computer geeks are sometimes portrayed as anti-social and cloistered, but in reality data analysis is a very social activity and analytics projects are almost always collaborative.

 Learning how to seek help and use discussion boards will accelerate learning and facilitate collaboration.
 Social coding tools like GitHub use these features extensively.

 We are going to throw a lot at you, but also provide a lot of support.
 Over these first couple of weeks feel free to reach out for anything you might need.

 If you find something confusing let us know (likely others will find it confusing as well).

+* You can post a question to the homework [discussion board](../help/).
 * You can schedule a Zoom call to do a screen share if you want to walk through anything.
-* You can post a question to the homework [discussion board](../help/).
 * Or you can request a walk-through of a problem.
 The instructor will provide an example with the solution.

 As a general rule of thumb, if you are stuck on the math or code for a problem, need clarification about what the question is asking, want to make sure you understand a formula, or are having similar issues then the help discussion page is the easiest and quickest way to get help.

 If you are confused about concepts or having a hard time even formulating your question then virtual office hours are your best option.

 Note that the discussion board is hosted by the GitHub issues feature.
 It is a great forum because: